FERPA for Faculty and Staff

 - Student employment and payroll information

 Directory Information: Items that can be given out to a third party upon request – or that can be publicly displayed in any type of University directory – without a student's written consent.
-Below is a list of a few of these items; for a full list, please refer to this FERPA policy.
+(The items just noted above do not fall into this category.)
+The following are a few of these directory information items; for a full list, please refer to this FERPA policy.

 - Student Name